 Course Title Course Number Hour

-General '
+General

 3 Orientation Seminars RSTCH 7551-7571 3

 Research and Writing in Church Music and Worship Studies WORSP 7503 3

 Special Research in Church Music and Worship WORSP 7613 3

 Colloquium I WORSP 8011 1

 Colloquium II WORSP 8021 1

 Teaching in Higher Education MUDOC 7883 3

 Total 14

 All Ph.D. students must attend three years of the Ph.D.
-Orientation n in the Fall semester.
+Orientatio n in the Fall semester.

 Research Seminars

 Select six seminars, at least one from each category: 24

 Worship History

 Research in Worship History I WORSP 7514

 Research in Worship History II WORSP 7524

 Worship Theology

 Research in Worship Theology I WORSP 7534

 Research in Worship Theology II WORSP 7544

 Worship Philosophy

 Research in Music and the Arts in Worship WORSP 7554

+Research in Music and the Arts in Worship WORSF /334

 Research in Aesthetics and Music Philosophy WORSP 7564

 Congregational Song

 Research in Congregational Song I WORSP 7584

 Research in Congregational Song II WORSP 7594

 Total Church Music and Worship 38

 Electives 8

-Selection of electives will be made in consultation with the advisor, dissertation research.
-Applied study must be with the approval of the audition.
+Selection of electives will be made in consultation with the advisor dissertation research.
+Applied study must be with the approval of th audition.
 The student can select any combination of the following:

 One additional Church Music and Worship Research Seminar WORSP 7xx4

 One seminar from another school at Southwestern Seminary XXXXX 7xx4

 1 or 2 Music History Seminars MUHST 7xx3

 1 or 2 Music Theory Seminars MUTHY 7xx3

 Up to 3 hours of auditioned ensembles and/or applied study

 Examinations and Dissertation

 Research Language Examination MUDOC 8062 2

 Doctoral Qualifying Examinations MUDOC 8082 2

 Doctoral Prospectus Defense MUDOC 8092 2

 Doctoral Dissertation in Church Music and Worship WORSP 8116 16

+Total Degree Hours 68